TimothyThomasson/CART353/ForcesAssignment/ReadMe.txt

 ...

 Delete all the right files.
-Mine Sweeper slows you down.
+Mine Sweeper window shoots away.

 :)